blogmarketing/blogmarketing.github.io/_posts/2024-02-04-guide-grow-email-list.md

 ## Advanced techniques for email list growth

-In addition to email address collection, another avenue for expanding your email list involves optimizing your pay-per-click (PPC) strategy.
+In addition to email address collection, another avenue for expanding your email list involves optimizing your **[pay-per-click (PPC) strategy]({% post_url 2024-02-09-the-ultimate-ppc-strategy-for-small-businesses %})**.
 Think of paid ads as virtual billboards showcasing your sign-up deals.
 Utilize these ads on social media platforms or within search results to capture attention.
 However, it's essential to diligently monitor your expenses in relation to the number of new sign-ups.
 This practice ensures that you can assess the effectiveness of your ads in terms of their cost-worthiness and decide if it's time to explore alternative approaches.

 Conversion rate optimization (CRO) focuses on enhancing the likelihood of visitors signing up when they explore your website.
 Experiment with various sign-up buttons or pages to identify the ones that resonate most with users.
 Accessible software solutions can facilitate these adjustments while providing insights into the performance of each version.
 Even minor tweaks can yield substantial improvements in attracting more subscribers.